Exus Blog Article

 A particular problem emerges around the issue of consent.
 If a customer has taken out a loan and shared their personal data with the loan provider, who then passes it on to a debt collection agency, there is room for the customer to contest that they did not consent to this use of their data.
 Banks and other loan providers will have to be careful, ensuring that they secure specific consent for data to be passed to third parties where necessary.

 Data protection outside Europe

 Chilean lawmakers have explicitly modeled their new data protection legislation on the European regulatory standards, drawing on the expertise of the Spanish Personal Data Protection Agency.
 It’s expected that, within the next year, a GDPR-compliant system will be perfectly adequate within Chile.

 GDPR also goes further than is required by Colombian and Peruvian laws.
 The former country does not include the right to be forgotten or the appointment of data protection officers; the latter is still introducing a sanctioning regime.
 However, the technical standards are otherwise similar.

 Mexico has strong economic ties to Spain and the broader EU, with significant EU investment and ownership in its businesses.
 Although there is no specific extension of Mexican data protection legislation, a significant minority of Mexican businesses will expect GDPR standards to be upheld.

-The Financial Services Modernisation Act regulates the collection, use and disclosure of personal financial data.
-It obliges banks and their partner organisations to provide notice of their privacy practices and an opportunity for data subjects to opt out of having their information shared.
+The Financial Services Modernisation Act regulates the collection, use, and disclosure of personal financial data.
+It obliges banks and their partner organizations to provide notice of their privacy practices and an opportunity for data subjects to opt-out of having their information shared.
 Three further regulations and industry-imposed standards apply to the protection and disposal of financial data.